Zwork101/backpack.py/README.md

  * [backpack.py](https://github.com/Zwork101/backpack.py/blob/master/tf2backpackpy/backpack.py) ~ create_listings_subscription, delete_listing_subscription
  * [listings.py](https://github.com/Zwork101/backpack.py/blob/master/tf2backpackpy/listings.py) ~ create_listing
+ * Might be more listed, usually ther're non-GET requests.
+Please, I'll do what I can, but usually this is backpack.tf's horrible API

 I relize I have a couple of things left to add, but those will be for more major updates